-Measured miles were critical in the days when the Firth of Clyde was a major shipbuilding area, all newly built or re-engined ships had to undergo sea trials before being handed over to the owners.
-It was on the basis of these trials that the owners decided whether or not the ships were up to specification and agreed to accept them.
-One of the most important tests was the maximum speed test, carried out over a set distance.
+Measured miles were critical in the days when the Firth of Clyde was a major shipbuilding area, All newly built or re-engined ships had to undergo sea trials before being handed over to the owners, and it was on the basis of these trials that the owners decided whether or not the ships were up to specification and agree to accept them.
+One of the most important tests was the maximum speed test, carried out over a set distance, usually a measured mile.

-This is now relatively simple, as the course can be set on the autopilot, and the maximum speed determined using GPS.
-Before the invention of this technology, things were more difficult and involved an officially recognised measured mile, marked out near Skelmorlie.
-Ships were required to cover a set course between the marker at full power, a lookout with binoculars would start a stopwatch when the first two markers lined up as the ship passed, and stopped it when the second pair of markers was passed, allowing the speed to be calculated.
+This test is now relatively simple, as the course can be set on the autopilot, and the maximum speed determined using GPS.
+Before the invention of this technology, things were more difficult and involved an officially recognised measured mile, and ships were required to cover a set course between the marker at full power.
+A lookout with binoculars would start a stopwatch when the first two markers lined up as the ship passed, and stopped it when the second pair of markers was passed, allowing the speed to be calculated.
 For greater accuracy these tests were only carried out in light wind conditions, and repeated in the opposite direction to minimise any directional effects.
-Testing was carried out during the hour of slack water at high and low tides, to avoid any tidal influences on the results.
+Testing would be carried out during the hour of slack water at high and low tides, to avoid any tidal influences on the results.

 Before a new owner would agree to take possession of a vessel constructed in one of the Clyde shipyards, it was necessary for the builder to conduct sea trials, and prove the vessel performed to the specifications laid down in the purchase order.
 These trials were conducted with the vessel steaming at full power over a 13.666 nautical mile (15.736 statute mile) course between the Cloch and Cumbrae Head lighthouses, in a procedure known as Running the Lights.
-Tables from the period show that at 14 knots the run takes 58 minutes 34 seconds; at 20 knots, 41 minutes.
+Tables from the period show that at 14 knots the run would take 58 minutes 34 seconds; at 20 knots, 41 minutes.
 Having completed one run, the vessel would then turn around as quickly as possible and repeat the run.
-This reversal was intended to negate the effects of any wind and tidal input to the vessel's performance.
-In reality, the time taken to complete each run, stop, and turn the vessel for the second run meant that wind, tide, and weather could all have changed from those current on the first run, thereby negating the averaging effect of the two runs.
+The reversal was intended to negate the effects of any wind and tidal input to the vessel's performance.
+In reality, the time taken to complete the initial run, stop, and then turn the vessel for the second run meant that wind, tide, and weather could all have changed from those present during the first run, thereby tending to negate the averaging effect of the two runs.

-The measured mile at Skelmorlie was notified on July 4, 1866, in a Notice to Mariners, No 36, and installed by Robert Napier.
+The measured mile at Skelmorlie was notified on 4 July 1866, in a Notice to Mariners, No 36, and installed by Robert Napier.
 The unlit beacons marking the mile were described as a single pole, 45-feet high, with arms 10-feet long forming a broad ( V and ‘inverted’ V ) angle 15-feet from the base, the whole being painted white.
 Once the 'V' and the inverted 'V' were aligned they became an 'X', at which point the tester's stopwatches would be started or stopped dependent on whether the start or finish of the run was being recorded.
 From the precise time recorded for the run, and the known distance between the beacons, the results were read off from standardised time and distance tables published in almanacs.